coq/ceps/text/separate-compilation.md

 # Proposed Semantics

-In this section, we describe the meaning of our Coq extension: instead of suggesting an implementation strategy, we sketch a *Gallina*-level semantics, to be taken as an informal specification.
+In this section, we describe the meaning of our Coq extension: instead of suggesting an implementation strategy, we sketch a semantics as a source-to-source transformation, to be taken as an informal and _approximate_ specification.
+However, this is an approximate specification, because the exact semantics cannot be expressed via source-to-source transformation.

 As a key principle: `.vi` interfaces are meant to hide implementations and support separate compilation in Cardelli's sense.
 Hence, compiling a module `consumer.v` that consumes the interface of `producer.vi` shall not depend (directly or indirectly) on the existence of `producer.v` or its contents.
 As a consequence, no change to `producer.v` can affect whether `consumer.v` typechecks.